 What is Cold Frame Gardening?

-The hinged lid of a cold frame garden must be positioned facing the south.
+The hinged lid of a cold frame garden must be positioned facing south.
 This allows optimal sunlight exposure during the winter months.

 Some people will also place straw bales or other protective insulators on the north side of the cold frame.
 This helps stop cold winds and other winter conditions from affecting the garden.